cloud-barista/cb-tumblebug/docs/feature_guide/existing-csp-res-job-scheduler.md

 ### What is Job Scheduler?

 Job Scheduler is a system in CB-Tumblebug that automatically executes recurring tasks.
-It currently supports automation of **CSP resource registration tasks**, automatically collecting and registering CSP native resources (VNet, SecurityGroup, SSHKey, VM) at configured intervals.
+It currently supports automation of **CSP resource registration tasks**, automatically collecting and registering CSP native resources (VNet, SecurityGroup, SSHKey, Node) at configured intervals.

 ### Why Use Job Scheduler?